Rishan123/Blind-Vision/README.md

 ## The main program ##

 So, assuming you have all the hardware connected (if not, follow this link), let's get to the main program!
+Don't forget to replace ```/YOUR/SERVICE/ACCOUNT/CREDENTIALS/ABCDEF.JSON``` with the path to the credentials and the name.

 ```